dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 Instead of that, let's just collect every possible coordinate on the board into a collection type like a `Vec` and then shuffle the vector and [`pop`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.pop) the last one out, one by one to place each block.
-That way we guarantee that each pick only exists once and is empty on the board.
+That way we guarantee that each pick only exists once and is `Empty` on the board.

 ```rust {data-file="board.rs", data-fold="['1-11', '21-53']", hl_lines=["15-17"]}
 use crate::{